2022 Highly Pathogenic Avian Influenza - Texas

 - TAHC: Avian Influenza Fact Sheet

-Exotic Newcastle Disease (END) is a contagious and fatal viral disease affecting most species of birds.
-Also known as Velogenic Viscerotropic Newcastle Disease (VVND), END is a foreign animal disease in the U.S. and is considered one of the most infectious diseases of birds and poultry.
-END can infect and cause death even in vaccinated poultry.
-END is a reportable disease to the Texas Animal Health Commission.
+Virulent Newcastle disease (VND) is a contagious and fatal viral disease affecting all species of birds.
+Previously known as exotic Newcastle disease, VND is a foreign animal disease in the U.S. and is considered one of the most infectious diseases of birds and poultry in the world.
+The mortality in unvaccinated birds can reach 100 percent and VND can even infect and cause death in vaccinated poultry.
+VND is a reportable disease to the Texas Animal Health Commission.

 Infectious Laryngotracheitis (ILT) is an acute, highly infectious, respiratory disease in poultry caused by a herpesvirus.
 ILT is a reportable disease to the Texas Animal Health Commission.